 Deborah Kantar Gardner

 Deborah Kantar Gardner is a Boston-based partner in Ropes & Gray’s health care practice.
 Ms. Gardner’s practice focuses on Medicare and Medicaid payment, compliance and enforcement matters, including administrative and judicial litigation in connection with Medicare and Medicaid payment matters.
-Deborah’s clients include hospitals and health systems, health plans/managed care organizations, clinical diagnostic laboratories, dialysis companies, pharmacies, physician and therapy practices, durable medical equipment suppliers and Independent diagnostic testing facilities.
+Deborah’s clients include hospitals and health systems, health plans/managed care organizations, clinical diagnostic laboratories, pharmacies, dialysis providers, physician practice management companies, therapy practices, durable medical equipment suppliers and Independent diagnostic testing facilities.

 Deborah defends health care entities in connection with federal and state civil False Claims Act investigations and qui tams.
-She represents clients in connection with Administrative Law Judge appeals of Recovery Audit Contractor, Zone Program Integrity Contractor and Medicaid Integrity Contractor audits as well as with respect to Provider Reimbursement Review Board appeals.
+She represents clients in connection with Administrative Law Judge appeals associated with Medicare and Medicaid payment disputes and billing revocations, EMTALA and ACGME investigations, and hospital cost report appeals to the Provider Reimbursement Review Board appeals.